Action-Kamen/Spider-Monkey-benchmarking/README.txt

 # SpiderMonkey Benchmarking

+This repository is a fork of `mozilla-central`, used to evaluate and test performance characteristics of the SpiderMonkey JavaScript engine.

+# SpiderMonkey Benchmarking

 This repository is focused on benchmarking and analyzing **SpiderMonkey’s JIT compilation** behavior (specifically IonMonkey), with tools, scripts, and configuration for fine-grained profiling, instrumentation, and visualization of JavaScript execution.

----

 ## 📁 Project Structure